markdalgleish/angular-delegator/README.md

 Each delegate service has the same interface as its delegator, allowing you to easily split complicated chunks of business logic into many small, simple steps.

+> **Please note:** Angular Delegator is a very young project and the API is likely to change in the near future.

 ### Example

 If you had a large validation service that checked an account's name, date, address and payment info, you could break it down like so: